khanjal/RaptorSheets/README.md

 This project is a library used to handle the interactions between a custom API service and Google Sheets API.
 It offers the following features:

-* Appending Data to Trips and Shifts sheets
+* Appending data to trips and shifts sheets
 * Creating, formatting, and styling all sheets in the worksheet.
 * Getting data from all the sheets in the worksheet (individually, group, and batch)
-* Getting worksheet properties like Title
+* Getting worksheet properties like title and sheet tab names

 # Using Library